 You know that your customer is fundamental to your strategic success.
-At the heart everything you do and everything your organization does, should be an all-encompassing consideration of your customer.
+At the heart of everything you do and everything your organization does, there should be an all-encompassing consideration of your customer.

 Customer-core.Customer-centred.
 Customer-centric.
 Customer-obsessed.